pajicadvance/cherry-on-top/README.md

 Disables the game mechanic that allows shulkers to duplicate by hitting each other with their bullets.

+### Disable pillager patrols

+Prevents pillager patrols from spawning, regardless of what the gamerule is set to.

 ### Disable night vision

 Makes Night Vision unobtainable in survival with the following changes: